Inkimar/docker-naturforskaren/docker/wildfly-custom/README.md

 # Build the java project
 - artifact will be 'naturlist.war'

-## add the file 'naturlist.war' to the customization-folder
+- add the file 'naturlist.war' to the customization-folder
+- build the docker image